 How to get to Ghent

 If you are flying into Brussels, the easiest way to reach the city is by train.
 The journey should take you roughly 40 minutes.
-In general, trains are the easiest way to get from city to city in Europe, including Belgium as they are extremely punctual and reliable.
+In general, trains are the easiest way to get from city to city in Europe, including Belgium, as they are punctual and reliable.

 How to get around Ghent

-Bicycle use is really popular in Belgium, but for tourists cycling in the busy city centre can be a bit intimidating.
+Bicycle use is popular in Belgium, but cycling in the busy city centre can be intimidating for tourists.

 What language is spoken in Ghent?

 Ghent is part of the Flemish region of Belgium.
-Dutch is the primary language spoken, however French and English are also widely spoken, especially in tourist destinations and in the service industry.
-During our travels around many Belgian cities we never had any problems communicating through English especially when out for food or shopping.
-Tours are often held in multiple languages so we were able to see and do everything in English during our stay.
+Dutch is the primary language spoken, but French and English are also widely spoken, especially in tourist destinations and the service industry.
+During our travels around many Belgian cities, we never had any problems communicating through English, especially when out for food or shopping.
+Tours are often held in multiple languages, so we were able to see and do everything in English during our stay.

 What day should I visit Ghent?

-There is plenty to do in the city on whichever day you decide to visit!
-Some activities may be seasonal or weather dependent however.
+There is plenty to do in the city on any day you visit.
+However, some activities may be seasonal or weather-dependent.

-It is worth noting that it is normal for shops to close on a Sunday in Belgium.
-While you will still be able to visit a lot of tourist attractions and enjoy local cuisine in restaurants, cafés and bars, shopping sprees will not be possible.
-Shops do open the first Sunday of every month however!
-It may sound disappointing but Belgian cities are usually quieter on these days which you may prefer as a tourist.
-To avoid disappointment check the opening times of places that you would like to visit!
+It is worth noting that shops in Belgium usually close on Sundays.
+While you can still visit many tourist attractions and enjoy local cuisine in restaurants, cafés, and bars, shopping sprees will not be possible.
+Shops do open on the first Sunday of every month, however!
+It may sound disappointing, but Belgian cities are usually quieter on these days, which you may prefer as a tourist.
+To avoid disappointment, check the opening times of places you would like to visit!

 What is the weather like in Ghent?

 Belgian weather is very changeable.
-Even on nice, sunny days a shower of rain is common.
-To prepare yourself, you should wear layers of clothing and have a rain jacket or umbrella nearby.
-Of course make sure to check the weather forecast each day to plan what to bring with you.
+Even on lovely, sunny days, a shower of rain is common.
+To prepare yourself, wear layers of clothing and have a rain jacket or umbrella nearby.
+Of course, check the weather forecast each day to plan what to bring with you.

 How long should I stay in Ghent?

 Ghent is a fun day trip from Brussels, but it can be difficult to do everything without staying the night.
-Depending on how many other Belgian cities that you want to visit, you can easily spend 2 days in the city.
+Depending on how many other Belgian cities you want to visit, you can easily spend 2 days there.

 What other cities are near Ghent?

-• Antwerp is also about 60km from Ghent, a train will take closer to 50 minutes though.
+- Antwerp is also about 60km from Ghent; a train will take closer to 50 minutes.

 Does Ghent Have an Official Tourist Information Centre?